 Phase II: Fields of Gold, CuriOdyssey, September 17, 2016

-In Twitter Rain, we seek to transform 2016 U.S. Presidential Election data into sensory, sometimes, visceral, experiences in a large scale installation environment.
-The installation makes visible ephemeral social media activities of freedom of speech - indicative of a democratic society, and experiments to provocatively ask the question of how everyday actions breath meaning to shape the future of a nation.
+This project, with its multiple phases, seeks to transform 2016 United States Presidential Election data into a set of sensory, sometimes visceral, experiences in a large-scale installation environment.
+The installation exposes the inner mechanisms of the ephemeral social media activities of a democratic society, thereby provoking thought as to how these everyday actions actually assume form and dominate the shaping of the future of a nation.

 Encountering danse macabre: